fmaguire/mag_sim_paper/manuscript.md

 This lack of contextual information is particularly problematic in the study of AMR genes and VFs as the genomic context plays a role in function [@doi:10.1128/AAC.01710-09], selective pressures [@doi:10.1016/j.tim.2006.02.006], and likelihood of lateral gene transfer (LGT) [@doi:10.1111/j.1574-6976.2011.00273.x].

 Sequence assembly using specialised metagenomic de Bruijn graph assemblers (e.g., metaSPAdes [@doi:10.1101/gr.213959.116], IDBA-UD [@doi:10.1093/bioinformatics/bts174], and megahit [@doi:10.1093/bioinformatics/btv033]) is often used to try to recover information about genomic context [@doi:10.1038/nature02340].
-To disentangle the resulting mix of assembled fragments, there has been a move to group these contigs based on the idea that those from the same source genome will have similar relative abundance and sequence composition.
+To disentangle the resulting mix of assembled fragments, there has been a move to group these contigs based on the idea that those from the same source genome will have similar relative abundance and sequence composition [@10.1093/bib/bbx120].
 These resulting groups or "bins" are known as metagenome-assembled genomes (MAGs).
 A range of tools have been released to perform this binning including CONCOCT [@doi:10.1093/bioinformatics/btw290], MetaBAT 2 [@doi:10.7287/peerj.preprints.27522v1], MaxBin 2 [@doi:10.1093/bioinformatics/btv638], and a tool which combines their predictions: DAS Tool [@doi:10.1038/s41564-018-0171-1].
 These MAG binning methods have been used in unveiling previously uncharacterised genomic diversity [@doi:10.1038/nature14486; @doi:10.1038/s41564-017-0012-7; @doi:10.1101/489443], but metagenomic assembly and binning results in the loss of some information.